Fugazi: Ideology and views

-Fugazi's early tours earned it a strong word-of-mouth reputation, both for its powerful performances, and also for the band's eagerness to play in unusual venues.
+Fugazi's early tours earned it a strong word of mouth reputation, both for its powerful performances, and also for the band's eagerness to play in unusual venues.
 The group sought out alternatives to traditional rock clubs partly to relieve the boredom of touring, but also hoping to show fans that there are other options to traditional ways of doing things.
 As Picciotto said, "You find the Elks Lodge, you find the guy who's got a space in the back of his pizzeria, you find the guy who has a gallery.
 Kids will do that stuff because they want to make stuff happen."

-The group (MacKaye in particular) also made a point of discouraging violent, unwanted slam dancing and fistfights, which it saw as relics of the late 1970s/early 1980s hardcore punk era.
+The group, and MacKaye in particular, also made a point of discouraging violent, unwanted slam dancing and fist fights.
+This was not only due to them seeing violence as a relic of the early 1980s hardcore punk era, but also due to financial concerns; moshing often denoted the installation of costly barricades to prevent injuries in the crowd.
+MacKaye recounted in an interview: "We played one show to 4000 people one night and the barricade made more money than we did: the barricade cost more than we made.
+And that’s not even factoring in the 30 security staff you have to hire to man that barricade."

 Michael Azerrad quotes Mackaye, "See, [slam dancers] have one form of communication: violence ...
 So to disorient them, you don't give them violence.
 I'd say, 'Excuse me, sir ...'- I mean, it freaks them out – 'Excuse me, sir, would you please cut that crap out?'"
-Azerrad writes, "[MacKaye's] admonitions seemed preachy to some.
+Azerrad writes: "[MacKaye's] admonitions seemed preachy to some.
 And by and large, people would obey – it wasn't cool to disrespect Ian MacKaye."
 Occasionally, Fugazi would have an unrepentant slam-dancer escorted from the concert, and give them an envelope containing a $5 refund (the group kept a stock of such envelopes in their tour van for these occasions).

-During the summer of 1990 MacKaye formed the corporation Lunar Atrocities Ltd. in order to shield his own and his bandmates' personal assets from the threat of lawsuits.
+During the summer of 1990, MacKaye formed the corporation Lunar Atrocities Ltd. in order to shield his own and his bandmates' personal assets from the threat of lawsuits.
 As MacKaye's financial advisor, Seth Martin, explained to The Washington Post in a 1993 interview: "protection from liability is the main reason to form a corporation, and for these guys it makes sense.
 If someone got hurt stage-diving and decided to sue, it would be harder to go after their personal assets."